 This is a definitely a dump and run recipe.
-Throw all ingredients in the pressure cooker, blend once done and freeze some.
+Throw all ingredients in the Instant Pot, blend once doneand freeze some.
 Once all done, it made about 3.5 to 4 cups of sauce for me.
 It definitely had a kick of spice with the proportions below so reduce the chile powder and the chipotle chile if you need to.
 I think it will be good this way because by the time you’ve cooked it with tortillas, meat, cheese, etc., you don’t want the sauce to be completely washed out.
 But try it with less and you can always add more.
 I’m using about a cup to make a cheese enchilada casserole (which I’ll post if it works out) and you can always use it instead of the jarred sauce in this Lazy Person Chicken Enchilada recipe too

 One note on the fire-roasted tomatoes.
 They have a slightly smoky flavor that I love, and look at the little flecks of black in the sauce below.
 That’s from those canned tomatoes.
 Very easy to get a little smoky flavor by using those.
 But if you can’t find it, just use regular tomatoes.
 There’s enough flavor in the rest of the sauce to compensate.

 - Throw everything in the pot, putting tomatoes in last to prevent them from scorching